MennaReda2005/Hypertension-medical-rag2/README.md

 A standard LLM may generate answers using knowledge learned during pretraining.

-For medical applications, this can introduce problems such as:
+For medical applications, this can introduce risks such as:

 - Unsupported claims
 - Hallucinations
 - Outdated information
 - Lack of traceable evidence

-RAG addresses this by introducing an external knowledge retrieval step:
+RAG introduces an external retrieval step:

 Traditional LLM